midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 ### Unshielded Payment address

 Primary payment address in the network.
 It allows receiving Night and other unshielded tokens.
-It is an SHA256 hash of an unshielded token public key.
+It is an SHA256 hash of an unshielded token public key, encoded as-is - that is 32 bytes of the hash contents, with no additional prefixes or tags.

 Its credential type is `addr`.